bsygo/bimanual_handover/README.md

 # Training
 As the training uses part of the handover pipeline, make sure the correct parameters for the pipeline are set as well.
 Only options before the *hand\_closer* parameters can be relevant.
 Refer to the handover pipeline section for more details.
 Before starting a training, make sure the correct parameters are set in the config file *train.yaml*.
 These parameters are:
-- *timesteps*: for how many timesteps the model should train.
+- *timesteps*: For how many timesteps the model should train.
 For the thesis, this value mostly remained at 12000 steps.
-- *model\_type*: the RL algorithm used for training.
+- *model\_type*: The RL algorithm used for training.
 Theoretically, "ppo" is available as well but recent tests and the thesis only considered "sac", so the other model might encounter issues.
-- *model\_path*: if it is desired to train a new model, set it to an empty string.
+- *model\_path*: If it is desired to train a new model, set it to an empty string.
 Otherwise, state the filepath to the model for continuing the training, starting from the "bimanual\_handover" directory.
 Make sure the corresponding replay buffer file lies in the same directory.
-- *checkpoint*: only relevant if continuing a training.
+- *checkpoint*: Only relevant if continuing a training.
 Set to True if the training continues froma checkpoint.
 Otherwise, for example when continuing the training of a finished model, set it to False.
-- *contact\_modality*: which modality to use for contact checking with the object.
+- *contact\_modality*: Which modality to use for contact checking with the object.
 While "tactile" is theoretically possible, it can cause issues and the thesis only used "effort".
--  *env\_check*: whether or not to call the environment check from "stable-baselines3" to make sure the environment is correct.
+-  *env\_check*: Whether or not to call the environment check from "stable-baselines3" to make sure the environment is correct.
-- *record*: whether or not to record the actions and observations of the model during training as a .txt file.
+- *record*: Whether or not to record the actions and observations of the model during training as a .txt file.
 Not used for the thesis.
-- *observation\_space*: choose the inputs for the state space.
+- *observation\_space*: Choose the inputs for the state space.
 The only recently tested ones are *pca*, *effort*, and *one\_hot*.
 Options are:
     - *joint\_values*: 9D vector of the joint values for the 9 closing joints.
     - *pca*: 3D hand synergy encoding of the current joint configuration of the hand.
     - *effort*: 9D effort difference values for the 9 clsoing joints.
     - *tactile*: 5D tactile difference values for the 5 BioTac sensors, one on each fingertip.
     - *one\_hot*: 3D one-hot encoding of the object currently used.
 - *architecture*:
-    - *entropy\_coefficient*: the value of the entropy coefficient, as used during hyperparameter optimzation in the thesis.
+    - *entropy\_coefficient*: The value of the entropy coefficient, as used during hyperparameter optimzation in the thesis.
-    - *actor*: list of hidden layer sizes for the actor network.
+    - *actor*: List of hidden layer sizes for the actor network.
-    - *critic*: list of hidden layer sizes for the critic network.
+    - *critic*: List of hidden layer sizes for the critic network.

 Now, to start and execute a training follow these steps:
 1. Launch the training process through `roslaunch bimanual_handover train.launch`